Ranil Wickremesinghe

-Wickremesinghe became the acting president on 13 July 2022, after his predecessor Gotabaya Rajapaksa fled the country.
-Rajapaksa resigned on 14 July 2022, and the next day, Wickremesinghe was sworn in as acting president of Sri Lanka.
-The same day, he decided to formally abolish the presidential standard and remove the style "His Excellency" when addressing the president.
-On 20 July 2022, Wickremesinghe was elected as the 9th President via an election by parliament.
-On 21 July 2022, he took the presidential oath in parliament as president of Sri Lanka.
+Wickremesinghe ran for president as the UNP candidate in 1999 and 2005, but was defeated both times.
+In 2015, he was appointed prime minister by president Maithripala Sirisena, leading a national unity government until 2019.
+During his tenure, he was controversially sacked by Sirisena in 2018, triggering a constitutional crisis, but was reappointed as prime minister after the Supreme Court declared his sacking as unconstitutional.
+He lost his parliamentary seat in 2020 but re-entered parliament in 2021 as a National List MP.

+In May 2022, Wickremesinghe was appointed as prime minister by president Gotabaya Rajapaksa amidst the then-ongoing political crisis.
+Following Rajapaksa's resignation in July 2022, Wickremesinghe assumed the presidency in an acting capacity and was subsequently elected as the 9th president and the 8th executive president of Sri Lanka by parliament on 20 July 2022.
+He took office the following day.
+He attempted to run for a full term in his own right in 2024 but failed to win reelection, finishing in third place with 17.27% of the vote.

 Early life and education

 Born on 24 March 1949 in Colombo, Wickremesinghe was the second son of Esmond Wickremesinghe and Nalini Wickremesinghe née Wijewardena.
 His father was a lawyer who became a press baron taking over the Lake House Group of newspapers.
 His grandfathers were Cyril Wickremesinghe of the Ceylon Civil Service and the press baron, D. R. Wijewardhena.

 Wickremesinghe was educated at the Royal Preparatory School and at the Royal College, Colombo where he was a classmate and friend of Anura Bandaranaike, son of then Prime Minister S. W. R. D. Bandaranaike; and Dinesh Gunawardena, son of socialist leader Philip Gunawardena.
 Wickremesinghe entered the Faculty of Law of the University of Ceylon at its Colombo Campus which is now the University of Colombo.
 After graduation, he completed the law exams at the Ceylon Law College and took oaths as an advocate in 1972 after having apprenticed under H. W. Jayewardene, QC.
 He became an Attorney at law following the changes to the legal profession in 1973.
-Wickramasinghe received an honorary doctorate from Deakin University in Australia on 14 February 2017 for his significant contributions in reforms in economy, education and human rights.
+Wickremesinghe received an honorary doctorate from Deakin University in Australia on 14 February 2017 for his significant contributions in reforms in economy, education and human rights.